 The department sponsors local chapters of the national French Honor Society, Pi Delta Phi, and the national Spanish Honor Society, Sigma Delta Pi.
-In addition, the Department has a French language and cultural center, Lumieres; a French club; an Italian Club, a Spanish club; and sponsors scholarly talks and other events throughout the year.
+In addition, the Department has a French language and cultural center, Lumieres; a French club; an Italian Club, a Spanish club, a Classics club; and sponsors scholarly talks and other events throughout the year.

-Foreign Languages & Literature Departmental Learning Outcomes:
+Classical and Modern Languages & Literature Departmental Learning Outcomes:

 - Develop proficiency in comprehending, speaking, reading, and writing the standard academic variety of at least one language other than English.